Bank Reconciliation: A Simple Guide for Small Businesses

 When completing a bank reconciliation statement, you will need to complete one for each bank account that the business has.

-If you do not have a separate business bank account, it is worth opening one for the following reasons.
+If you don’t have a separate business bank account, it’s worth opening one for the following reasons.

 Bank Reconciliation Statement Template

 A bank reconciliation worksheet will calculate the differences between the bank statement and the cash book.
-Some of these differences may be timing differences, especially the case near the statement end date.
+Some of these differences may be due to timing, especially near the statement end date.

 Timing differences can occur for the following reasons: